 In November 2008, scientists were able to successfully decode the Woolly Mammoth DNA sequence.
 This was a huge advancement in DNA science and the first time in history that the DNA from an extinct mammal was successfully mapped.
 The breakthrough came after analyzing the frozen remains of several Woolly Mammoths found in the Siberian permafrost.

-Could The Woolly Mammoth Be Brought Back To Life?
+Creating A Woolly Mammoth Clone: Can The Mammoth Be Brought Back To Life?

 Scientists have already been able to successfully clone sheep, cats, dogs and other animals.
 But can they clone a Mammoth or other extinct animals?
 And should they stop with animals?
 What about a Neanderthal man?